pypy/pypy.org/posts/2024/07/toy-knownbits.md

 An instance of `KnownBits` represents a set of integers, namely those that match the known bits stored in the instance.
-We can write a method `contains` that takes an `int` and returns `True` if the value matches the pattern of the known
+We can write a method `contains` that takes a concrete `int` value and returns `True` if the value matches the pattern of the known bits:
-bits:

 ```python